jimbucktoo/movie-crud-front-end/README.md

 # movie-crud-front-end

-MovieCrud is a full stack application created that allows users to create and share detailed movie reviews utilizing standardized crud routing schema.
+MovieCrud is a full stack application that allows users to create, share and discuss movie reviews.

 ## Links